PyFR/PyFR/doc/src/installation.rst

 (see :ref:`running-pyfr`), use the following settings in the :ref:`configuration-file`::

     [backend-openmp]
     cc = gcc-8

-Note the version of the compiler which must support the ``openmp`` flag .This has been tested on macOS 10.14.
+Note the version of the compiler which must support the ``openmp`` flag.
+This has been tested on macOS 10.14.

 Ubuntu
 ------